Gunpowder Railway: History

 During World War 1, major changes were required to the narrow-gauge railway to upgrade it to be suitable for lightweight locomotives, and adding interchange sidings with the Great Northern Railway adjacent to the Royal Small Arms Factory.
 The upgrades included the use of iron rails and took the railway to approximately 2 mi in length.

 The factory continued to expand after World War 1, and the manufacture of TNT and RDX was commenced.
 This development took the railway to some 3.5 mi in length with a maximum gradient of 1 in 30 along with the use battery locomotives and briefly 4x petrol/paraffin locomotives.

-Due to the risk of a gunpowder factory being in close proximity to London, manufacture ceased in 1943, and by 1952 the railway link connecting the North and South Sites had been dismantled, but some of the railway and the battery locomotives were still in use in 1954.
-Operations ceased entirely by the 1960s, and the site was decommissioned in 1991.
+Due to the risk of a gunpowder factory being in close proximity to London, manufacture ceased in 1943 with manufacturing transferring to ROF Bishopton in Scotland, and by 1952 the railway link connecting the North and South Sites had been dismantled, but some of the railway and the battery locomotives remaining in use in 1954.
+Railway operations ceased entirely by the 1960s, and the site in its research role was ultimately decommissioned in 1991.

 Heritage reconstruction

 Between 2003 and 2018, a dedicated team of volunteers reconstructed a railway, reflecting this history.
 The Gunpowder Railway completed its first full public running season by the end of October in 2022, transporting over 1500 passengers.
 With nearly 2,000 carried during the 2025 running taking the total carried to over 7,500 passengers by September 2025.

-The gauge narrow-gauge railway is 1100 yds long and has two stations: one on the Long Walk and the other by building 83, the current terminus of the railway.
+The gauge narrow-gauge railway is 1100 yds long and has two stations: one on the Long Walk and the other Powdermill Cut near area 83 known as the "Railway Works", the current terminus of the railway.
 There are passing loops at both ends with plans in place to extend the running line in either direction over the coming years.

-At the railway works, there is a restored demonstration train showcasing examples of all of the railway trucks previously used on site to carry the materials between the different processing buildings in the manufacture of gunpowder and other explosives.
+At the Railway Works, there is an Ordinance Railway Museum containing two demonstration trains showcasing examples of all of the railway trucks previously used on site to carry the materials between the different processing buildings in the manufacture of gunpowder, cordite and other explosives; and one with examples of the different rolling stock used across RNAD depots for moving finished munitions.

+Most of the heritage rolling stock in use is from ROF Bishopton, RNAD Dean Hill and RNAD Trecwn with a couple of examples from RNAD Broughton Moor.

 Passenger rolling stock is converted RNAD trucks.